 Contact the Georgia Attorneys at Ted A. Greve & Associates Today

 If you or someone you love is the victim of a personal injury, call our office today to schedule a free, consultation about your case.
 Let us use our knowledge and resources to get you all the compensation you deserve for your injuries.
 We will fight for you and protect your rights so you can recover from your injuries without worry.
 The moments after your accident can be a stressful time, and you need to save all your energy to heal and adapt to your disability.

 Call the attorneys at Ted A. Greve & Associates as soon as possible so we can help you through this difficult time.
-Our dedicated lawyers understand personal injury cases and can explain them to you, so you will know exactly what to expect.
+Our dedicated workers comp lawyers in Augusta understand personal injury cases and can explain them to you, so you will know exactly what to expect.
 We will work hard to ensure you get the compensation you need.
 Do not hesitate, call our office today.